Chuck McGill: Character biography

 Chuck McGill was born in 1944, and grew up in Cicero, Illinois.
 At the age of 14, he graduated from Francis Xavier High School as valedictorian, the youngest graduate in the school's history.
 He completed his undergraduate degree at the University of Pennsylvania and later graduated magna cum laude from Georgetown University Law Center.
 After clerking at both the Delaware Court of Chancery and the United States Court of Appeals for the Tenth Circuit, Chuck joined George Hamlin's solo practice in Albuquerque, New Mexico.
-Over the next 23 years, the two men, later joined by George's son Howard, built Hamlin, Hamlin and McGill into one of the largest law firms in the Southwestern United States.
+Over the next 23 years, the two men, later joined by George's son Howard, built Hamlin, Hamlin & McGill into one of the largest law firms in the Southwestern United States.
 Early in his career, Chuck excelled in criminal law, famously arguing and winning the precedent-setting case State v.
 Gonzalez.

 In 1992, ten years before the events of Better Call Saul, Chuck defended his younger brother Jimmy after Jimmy defecated through the sunroof of a romantic rival's BMW, unaware the man's children were in the back seat.
 As a condition of helping Jimmy, Chuck demanded that Jimmy abandon his work as a con artist and take a legitimate job in HHM's mailroom.
 While working in HHM's mailroom, Jimmy was inspired by Chuck's skill as an attorney and decided to become one as well.
 To that end, he secretly completed his college degree, attended a correspondence law school, and passed the bar exam.
 However, while Jimmy's co-worker, later romantic partner, Kim Wexler, would become an associate attorney at HHM, Jimmy was not hired, so he left the firm's mailroom to build his own practice.

 Around the time of his divorce from Rebecca Bois, Chuck began to believe he suffered from electromagnetic hypersensitivity (EHS) and took a leave of absence from HHM.
 During this time, Jimmy took care of Chuck by buying and delivering his groceries and newspapers every day.